 Steelhead and rainbow trout are the same species of fish but with different life histories.
 Steelhead trout are anadromous and rainbow trout are freshwater residents.
 Steelhead and rainbow trout are not physically different, but look subtly different at various times during their life cycles.
 Juvenile steelhead trout change appearance from rainbow trout just prior to becoming smolt and just prior to migrating from freshwater, when they lose their parr marks and become silvery.
 Adults returning to freshwater are initially more silver than resident rainbow trout, but quickly lose their sheen and are indistinguishable from rainbow trout in color, but generally are more fusiform in shape.
-In LCIMA, adult steelhead trout overwinter in freshwater streams and spawn in April and May.
-Unlike salmon, steelhead trout can spawn more than once.
+In LCIMA, adult steelhead trout can spawn more than once.
 Steelhead and rainbow trout presence in LCIMA fresh waters has been confirmed only in Anchor and Ninilchik rivers, and Deep and Stariski creeks.